ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 ### Icon

 To get a button with an icon, import it first.
 Then set the `icon` property on the button.
-You can also add a custom icon to the dropdown by {@link framework/architecture/ui-library#setting-label-icon-and-tooltipproviding the entire XML string of the icon}.
+You can also add a custom icon to the dropdown by {@link framework/architecture/ui-library#setting-label-icon-and-tooltip providing the entire XML string of the icon}.
 There are also classes you can use to style icons appropriately.

 ```js
 import { ButtonView } from '@ckeditor/ckeditor5-ui';